beckym223/manual_work/E6_long_edited.md

 I should add in this connection that neo- classical economics has always had a nor- mative slant.
 As others have suggested,
-I In the second edition of Human Capital, pp. 94-144, Becker republishes his earlier attempt to utilize the human capital approach to sketch out a theory of per-  sonal income distributioin.
-See also Jacob Mincer.
-6 On the various approaches to the study of the dis- tribution of income, see the useful volumes by Martin Bronfenbrenner and Jan Pen.
-Interestingly, some  three-quarters or more of Bronfenbrenner's book is de-  voted to the functional distribution of income; only one chapter is devoted entirely to "Topics in Personal In- come Distribution."
-Yet one reviewer criticized him, as well as Pen, for devoting too much space "to the dis- tributional influence of institutional forces and to the personal, as against functional, distribution of income" (Charles E. Ferguson, p.
-440).
-Pen's volume contains a useful summary of the more important recent liter- ature on the determinants of the personal distribution of income; and, interestingly, his longest chapter is concerned with "norms and policies" for income re- distribution.
-7 Compare Arthur Okun (1973, pp. 237-46) and
-Michael Wachter and the references there cited.
-Cairnes and Marshall, of course, did talk about noncompeting groups, but little of this has carried over into the main body of current economic theory.
-8 One who has recently earned his salary is Okun (1975); see also James E. Meade and Alan Blinder.
-An earlier example of an economist who "bucked the trend" to discuss the personal distribution of income and wealth was Hugh Dalton.

 ### ---Economics-1976-0-07.txt---
 conventional micro-economic theory as it